By CLARE GEMIMA March, 2023

 For more information about Clare Kambhu’s paintings, please visit her website: https://clarekambhu.com/

 Notes from the writer: Thank you so much for having me at your Jackson Heights studio last week Clare, it was really a pleasure to get to see your work, especially considering how busy you must be.
 I am so grateful.
 Let's meet at CMA next time. :)

 The Exhibit: Finding the Next Great American Artist will air on Friday March 3rd 2023 at 9pm.
 Competing against Clare Kambhu are Jamaal Barber from Atlanta, Frank Buffalo Hyde from Minneapolis, Baseera Khan, Misha Kahn, both from New York, Jillian Mayer from Miami, and Jennifer Warren from Chicago.
 The judges of the show are Melissa Chiu, The Director of the Hirshhorn Museum and Sculpture Garden, amazing sculptor Abigail DeVille, digital consultant JiaJia Fei, the President of Maryland Institute College of Art Samuel Hoi, multidisciplinary artist Adam Pendleton, collector and curator Keith Rivers, artist and writer Kenny Schachter, and writer and ethnographer Sarah Thornton.

-Clare Gemima writes art criticism for EVGrieve, Contemporary HUM, Brooklyn Rail and Artplugged regularly.
-She has recently been accepted as a multidisciplinary practitioner to participate in the New York Foundation of Art’s 2023 Immigrant mentorship program.view all articles from this author
+Clare Gemima contributes art criticism to The Brooklyn Rail, Contemporary HUM, and other international art journals with a particular focus on immigrant painters and sculptors who have moved their practice to New York.
+She is currently a visual artist mentee in the New York Foundation of Art’s 2023 Immigrant mentorship program.view all articles from this author